Common Name: Ravensara (Wild)

-Ravensara is a strong antiviral essential.
-Adding to your diffuser can be a tremendous help during a cold or flu, diffusing an antiviral and expectorant mist into the air.
+Ravensara is used for powerful immune support.
+Adding to your diffuser can be a tremendous help during a cold or flu, diffusing a germ-fighting and expectorant mist into the air.
 Adding Ravensara to Tamanu oil (Foraha) (Calophyllum inophyllum) has shown to be a very powerful topical aid to those suffering with shingles and other viral skin conditions.

 If the host benefits aren't enough to grab your attention, don't forget about Ravensara for your diffusing pleasure.
 By itself, Ravensara may not be the type of essential oil you'd want your house smelling like.
 But don't discount the power of blending.
 Ramp up your favorite invigorating, energizing blend with a little bit of Ravensara, then just enjoy the aroma while reaping the benefits hidden in the power of aromatherapy.

 IMPORTANT: FOR SAFETY PURPOSES, THIS PRODUCT IS FOR AROMATHERAPY-USE ONLY.
 Unless you have received clearance from a qualified medical professional, use only for aromatherapy.
 Any essential oil that is used topically should be well-diluted to prevent irritation and/or other possible side effects.
 Always perform a skin patch test before using topically to test for allergies and/or sensitivities.
 This product should not be used during pregnancy or used by anyone with a medical condition without first consulting your physician or other qualified medical professional.
 For more general information on essential oils, click here.